 I loved this sirloin cut from Butcher Box.
 It was super tender and it held the flavor of the marinade really well.
 I served this with vegetables on the side but next time, I'll be sure to wrap them in lettuce with duen-jang, like how the original kalbi supposed to be eaten.
 If you want to try Butcher Box, tell them I sent you.
 Shipping is free and you receive your box in a (reusable) styrofoam box in 3-4 days by Fed Ex.
 After you receive your first order, make this Cubed Korean Kalbi with the sirloin tips.
 I guarantee you will be making this again and again.

-- 1 Tbsp Brown Sugar (Honey for Paleo)
+- 1 tablespoon Brown Sugar (Honey for Paleo or Omit if Keto)

 - ¼ C Rice Wine or White Wine

-- Mix all the ingredients, except the meat, in a small bowl.
+- Mix all the ingredients, except the meat, in a small bowl and set aside.

 - Turn the heat on HIGH and heat the cast iron pan until it starts to smoke.